knez/sentinel/README.md

 $ python run_webserver.py
 ```

-The dashboard can then be accessed by default at http://localhost:8080, using the default login credentials `admin:admin`
+The dashboard can then be accessed at http://localhost:8080, using the default login credentials `admin:admin`